smcclab/nime-embedded-ai/rpi.md

 3. change to edit mode.
 4. edit the message box that starts with "connect" so that it reads `connect impsypi.local 6000`
 5. Now when you touch the input sliders it sends messages back to the IMPSYpi.

+> Another option here would be to run Pure Data directly on your Raspberry Pi.
+You would just have to install Pd onto your IMPSYpi (so you would need to have wifi or another internet connection set up).

 ### Transferring a trained model to the Raspberry Pi